The Code of Conduct applies to any covered person as that term is defined in the Code.

 c.
 Address concerns raised as part of a sexual misconduct investigation.

 d.
 NCO shall not be lifted on the request of the complainant and/or respondent.
 However, a NCO may be lifted with mutual consent by the complainant and the respondent.

 e.
 If any party (complainant or respondent) is found to be in violation of “No Contact Order”, it will be considered as breach of code of conduct and appropriate disciplinary sanction, up to, but not limited to, suspension/dismissal from the University will be imposed.

 Lifting of Non-academic Probation: Non-academic probation is lifted after the time period specified, when a) no further violations are committed; and, b) all terms specified in the disciplinary decision have been successfully completed.

-Lifting of Interim Suspension: Interim Sanctions are lifted following the issuance of a formal or informal disciplinary decision (which may result in a further Suspension sanction) or a successful appeal to a decision.
+Lifting of Interim Sanctions: Interim Sanctions are lifted following the issuance of a formal or informal disciplinary decision (which may result in a further Suspension sanction) or a successful appeal to a decision.
 An interim sanction may also be lifted following the assessment of new information.
-Where conditions are placed upon a student’s return, those conditions must be approved as fully completed before the student will be allowed to register for a future semester.
+Where conditions are placed upon a student’s return, those conditions must be approved and verified as fully completed before the student will be allowed to register for a future semester.

 Records of Sanctions

 Any sanctions imposed are recorded in the student’s disciplinary file, and, where appropriate, also noted in permanent educational records.
 Information regarding probations, suspensions and non-academic dismissal are readily available to RUSM officials as needed to assure administrative compliance with those sanctions.

 In the event a student withdraws or is dismissed prior to the disposition of a disciplinary action, documentation of a pending disciplinary case without final determination will be included as part of the student’s educational record.